 Elizabeth Magill, president of the University of Pennsylvania.
 (University photo)

-On Tuesday, Magill appeared before the House Committee on Education along with the presidents of Harvard and the Massachusetts Institute of Technology.
-The three were questioned by members of the committee about what kind of speech violates their schools’ code of conduct.
+Elizabeth Magill appeared before the House Committee on Education along with the presidents of Harvard and the Massachusetts Institute of Technology.
+The three were peppered with questions by the GOP-led committee about what kind of speech violates their schools’ code of conduct.

 At one point, U.S. Rep. Elise Stefanik (R-NY), asked Magill if “specifically calling for the genocide of Jews, does that constitute bullying or harassment?”

 Magill initially replied “If it is directed and severe, pervasive, it is harassment.”

 Stefanik said, “So the answer is yes.”

 Magill replied “It is a context-dependent decision, Congresswoman.”